-«Customer Name» shall use its Dedicated Resources to serve its Total Retail Load, and specify amounts of its Dedicated Resources in the tables shown in Exhibit A, as stated below for each specific resource and type.
+«Customer Name» shall use its Dedicated Resources to serve its Total Retail Load and the Parties shall specify amounts of such Dedicated Resources in Exhibit A as stated below for each specific resource and type.
+BPA shall use the amounts listed in Exhibit A to determine «Customer Name»’s Net Requirement for each Fiscal Year.
+The amounts listed are not intended to govern how «Customer Name» operates its Specified Resources.

 3.3.1 Specified Resources